-- The family demonstrates to SLHA's satisfaction that accepting the offer will place a family member's life, health or safety in jeopardy.
-The family should offer specific and compelling documentation such as restraining orders, other court orders, risk assessments related to witness protection from a law enforcement agency, or documentation of domestic violence, dating violence, sexual assault, or stalking in accordance with Section 4.6.4 of this ACOP.
+- The family demonstrates that accepting the offer will place a family member's life, health, or safety in jeopardy.
+The family should offer specific and compelling documentation.
 Reasons offered must be specific to the family.
-Refusals due to location alone do not qualify for this good cause exemption - A health professional verifies temporary hospitalization or recovery from illness of a principal household member, other household members (as listed on final application) or live-in aide necessary for the care of the principal household member. - The unit is inappropriate for the applicant's disabilities, or the family does not need the accessible features in the unit offered and does not want to be subject to a 30-day notice to move.
+Refusals due to location alone do not qualify for this good cause exemption. - If an applicant represents to SLHA that the individual is a victim of domestic violence, dating violence, sexual assault, or stalking entitled to the protections or remedies under VAWA.
+SLHA may request that the applicant submit documentation to SLHA in accordance with the procedures set forth in SLHA's Emergency Transfer Plan attached to this ACOP. - A health professional verifies temporary hospitalization or recovery from illness of a principal household member, other household members (as listed on final application) or live-in aide necessary for the care of the principal household member. - The unit is inappropriate for the applicant's disabilities, or the family does not need the accessible features in the unit offered and does not want to be subject to a 30-day notice to move.